TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

      }
    }

-In order to have all FlexForm settings available, you can add a custom DataProcessor:
+In order to have all FlexForm fields available, you can add a custom DataProcessor.
+This example would make your FlexForm data available as Fluid variable :html:`{flexform}`:

 .. code-block:: typoscript